Skip to main content

 Open

 The Department of the Treasury neither agreed nor disagreed with this recommendation, stating in March 2022 that while it supports the goal of the recommendation, it has not estimated the eligible population for the advance child tax credit.
 Treasury also stated that it and IRS continue to undertake advance child tax credit outreach, education, and media campaign efforts.
-As of April 2023, Treasury did not provide additional information.
+In March 2024, Treasury officials responded that the Department does not have any updates to this recommendation.

 Department of Agriculture The Secretary of Agriculture should document the Department of Agriculture's plan to analyze lessons learned from operating child nutrition programs during the COVID-19 pandemic.
 This plan should include a description of how the department will gather perspectives of key stakeholders, such as Child and Adult Care Food Program institutions and nonschool Summer Food Service Program sponsors.
 See the Child Nutrition enclosure.
 (Recommendation 16)